Rafaela-Wetzel/sticky-donuts/README.md

 1. **Delicious Vegan Donuts in Leipzig:**
 Presents the most important information - What does the café have to offer?
 Where is it located?
 Additionally there is a hint to the donut and drinks section below.
 2. **Our Donuts:**
 Shows the variety of different donuts both in text and pictures.
-Highlights the donut of the month and offers transparency regarding allergens.
+Highlights the donut of the month and offers the possibility of transparency regarding allergens.
 3. **Drinks:**
 Mentions the three available main drink categories: specials, tea and coffee.
 Lists different types and flavors within those categories.
 4. **Contact:**